The Gables Colonial Hospital: History

-MacShane died in 1848 and a new doctor, Dr. Peter Wilson, born in Scotland, took up his post.
-Previously, Wilson served in the Anglo-American War of 1812 as a naval surgeon and later at the military and civilian hospital at Gibraltar.
+MacShane died in 1848 and a new doctor, Peter Wilson, born in Scotland, took up his post.
+Wilson had served in the Anglo-American War of 1812 as a naval surgeon and later at the military and civilian hospital at Gibraltar.
 Wilson travelled in Morocco before immigrating to New Zealand.
 Replacing McShane as Colonial Surgeon, he discovered that, while being a very nice building, the hospital was completely impractical.
 The hospital wards were too small and very cold in winter and lacked a washhouse as well.
 Wilson erected a circular veranda in the front door of the dispensary in 1850 to facilitate out-patient treatment and converted the dead house into a much needed washhouse.

 Soon, the hospital gained an excellent reputation among Maori.
-When, in August 1854, Rawiri Waiaua, a Puketapu chief and Native Assessor was shot during a confrontation, he was brought to the hospital for treatment.
-Unfortunately, he died shortly afterwards and a tapu was placed over the hospital.
+In August 1854, Rawiri Waiaua, a Puketapu chief and Native Assessor, was shot during a confrontation and brought to the hospital for treatment, but soon died and a tapu was placed on the hospital.
 This caused complications and, as a result, patient attendance decreased seriously, although a high number of people were treated as outpatients.

-Wilston died in 1863, and Dr. Thomas Edward Rawson was appointed in his place, but during the Taranaki Wars the colonial hospital was seldom used for its original purpose.
+Wilston died in 1863, and Thomas Edward Rawson was appointed in his place, but during the Taranaki Wars the colonial hospital was seldom used for its original purpose.
 Eventually the little-used hospital was converted into a military outpost.

-In 1867 a new Provincial Hospital was opened in New Plymouth and the old building at Henui was transferred to the Taranaki Provincial Council.
+In 1867 a new Provincial Hospital was opened in New Plymouth and the old building at Hēnui was transferred to the Taranaki Provincial Council.
 During a smallpox scare in 1872, the hospital was Taranaki's quarantine station for a brief period.
 Apart from that, the building was not used and neglected until 1880 when it was converted into "The Refuge", a home for old men, under the direction of the Taranaki Hospital and Charitable Aid Board.

 When the refuge was closed in 1903 for economic reasons, the local preservation society campaigned to retain the building on historical grounds.
 The building was auctioned the following year and was purchased by Mary King, the wife of business man Newton King, for £10.
 As per the New Plymouth Borough and Taranaki Hospital Exchange Act from 1903, the former colonial hospital land became an educational reserve and future site of the New Plymouth Girls’ High School.

-The hospital building was removed from its Henui site, renamed "The Gables"and moved to Brooklands, the former estate of Captain Henry King, who was in charge of the hospital 56 years earlier.
+The hospital building was removed from its Hēnui site, renamed "The Gables" and moved to Brooklands, the former estate of Captain Henry King, who was in charge of the hospital 56 years earlier.
 The King family lived in the house until the death of Mrs King in 1934, when it was offered to the city of New Plymouth.
 Private tenants leased the building until 1983, when a restoration of the building commenced which lasted for two years.
 After that, it was re-opened as an arts centre in 1985.